 Richard Branson recently purchased the island of representing Great Britain in The World project.

-Hop On Hop Off Bus or Big Bus Tours
+Hop-On Hop-Off Bus or Big Bus Tours

-Tourists all over the world would be familiar with the Hop on Hop off buses or the Big Bus Tours which offer you a unique way of exploring the city.
+Tourists all over the world would be familiar with the Hop-on Hop-off buses or the Big Bus Tours which offer you a unique way of exploring the city.

 Using their apps, you can find the nearest bus stop to where you’re staying and board the buses to explore the many stops on the bus routes around the city of Dubai.

-The attractions along the way include Burj Khalifa, Palm Island, Burj Al Arab, Jummeirah Public Beach, Atlantis the Palm, Dubai Creek, Bastakia Quarter, and many more important attractions and landmarks.
+The attractions along the way include Burj Khalifa, Palm Island, Burj Al Arab, Jumeirah Public Beach, Atlantis the Palm, Dubai Creek, Bastakia Quarter, and many more important attractions and landmarks.
 The full bus tour lasts around 2 hours and 20 minutes and you are provided with headphones that you can plug in at your seat to listen to a full guided audio recording along the way explaining the significance of each stop.
 You can also disembark at any stop to explore it more fully and catch the next bus when you’re ready to leave, using the same ticket.

 Download the mobile app to find out more about the full tour and the ticket prices as well as the offers that come along with the ticket, because you may receive several vouchers and offers for free tickets to several of the landmarks along the bus route.

 Dubai is one of the most ambitious and modern cities around the world.
-While it maintains close links with the past, it goes to great lengths to make sure they are ahead of their time in terms of technology and construction, which is one of the many draws it has when it comes to international tourism.
-There is no shortage of important attractions in the city and you will never feel boredom no matter how long you stay as there are plenty of things to do every single day, whether you are in the city alone, with friends or family, we guarantee you will have a fantastic time.
+While it maintains close links with the past, it goes to great lengths to make sure they are ahead of its time in terms of technology and construction, which is one of the many draws it has when it comes to international tourism.
+There is no shortage of important attractions in the city and you will never feel boredom no matter how long you stay as there are plenty of things to do every single day, whether you are in the city alone, with friends or with family, we guarantee you will have a fantastic time.